Lesson 9: Which skills and professional background do I need at my project?

-You will need different skills and background depending on the type of project where you are going to volunteer.
-Click on the type of project where you are going to volunteer to get some tips!
+You will need different skills and professional background depending on the type of project you are going to volunteer at.
+Click on the type of project you are going to volunteer at, to get some tips!

-Going to work on an educational project, like a school or other educational center?
+Going to work on an educational project, like a school or other educational centre?

 We have some tips for you!